Ergodic invariant measures on the space of geodesic currents: Homogeneous invariant measures

 Theorem \ref{thm:locally-finite-homogeneous} results in a short proof of the following result from \cite{ES}, which is very different from the original one.

-\begin{thm} Let $\gamma$ be a closed curve on $\S$ and let $(L_i)$ be any sequence of real numbers such that $L_i\to\infty$.
-Then, up to passing to a subsequence, the measures $m_{L_i}$ associated to $\gamma$ converge in the weak$^\star$-topology to a positive multiple of the Thurston measure $\Thu$. \end{thm}
+\begin{thm}[Curve-counting measures accumulate at positive multiples of $\Thu$] Let $\gamma$ be a closed curve on $\S$ and let $(L_i)$ be any sequence of real numbers such that $L_i\to\infty$.
+Then, up to passing to a subsequence, the curve-counting measures $m^{[\gamma/L_i]}$ associated to $\gamma$ converge in the weak$^\star$-topology to a positive multiple of the Thurston measure $\Thu$. \end{thm}

 Before giving the new proof, we point out the implications of the theorem.
-First recall a celebrated result by Mirzakhani \cite{Mir08, mirzakhani-orbit} implies that, for any hyperbolic metric $h$ on $\S$ and any curve $\gamma$, the limit
+First recall a celebrated result by Mirzakhani \cite{Mir08} \cite{mirzakhani-orbit} implies that, for any hyperbolic metric $h$ on $\S$ and any curve $\gamma$, the limit

 exists and is positive.
 This result together with Theorem \ref{thm:application} imply the following.